saori-eth/hyperfy/docs/ref/UI.md

 Determines where the "center" of the UI is.
 Options are: `top-left`, `top-center`, `top-right`, `center-left`, `center`, `center-right`, `bottom-left`, `bottom-center`, `bottom-right`.
 Defaults to `center`.

+### `.offset`: Vector3

+Only applicable when using screen-space.
+The offset in pixels applied after the `position` value.

+### `.pointerEvents`: Boolean

+Whether the UI should receive or ignore pointer events.
+Defaults to `true`.
+If you are building informational screen-space UI that does not need to respond to pointer events, this should be set to `false` for an improved user experience.

 ### `.backgroundColor`: String